Tommimehtanen/Thesis/README.md

 !pip install scikit-learn  # Includes train_test_split, Random Forest, and metrics

+# Different options for user of the program

 5. Using the artifact there are two options.
 The first option is that the user runs the whole process from the beginning till the end including the time-consuming parts.
 The second option is that the user only executes the “Exploratory data analysis.ipynb” code and only focuses on the analysis part.

-6. Option one: After cloning the repository and making sure that the environment is setup correctly and able to run jupyter notebooks and the libraries above are also installed it is time to run the first part of the process.
+Option one: After cloning the repository and making sure that the environment is setup correctly and able to run jupyter notebooks and the libraries above are also installed it is time to run the first part of the process.
 First “Data scraper Inderes.ipynb” file should be run to collect the data from the Inderes website.
 Check step 7 for enabling data collect-ing with selenium library.

 After running that code, which might take some time it is time to run “Preprocessing fo-rum data.ipynb”.
 After that run “Yahoo Finance data collector.ipynb” file to collect data from Yahoo finance.
 Finally, after all the data collecting and preprocessing you can run the “Exploratory data analysis.ipynb” file to do some data analytics.
 Feel free to make your own modifications on that file based on your needs and wants.

 Option two: If you are interested in only the data analysis part you should choose this option because it saves time.
 After cloning the repository, you can run the “Exploratory data analysis.ipynb2” file and do your own modifications into that file based on your needs and wants.